 Infection following abdominoplasty surgery is rare.
 Infection is associated with swelling, pain, redness of the skin, fevers or chills, and sometimes drainage from the incision.
 An infection may necessitate oral and rarely intravenous antibiotics.
-You will be given an antibiotic prior to surgery through the intravenous line to help prevent infection, and a prescription for an antibiotic after surgery.
+You will be given an antibiotic prior to surgery through the intravenous line to help prevent infection.

 You will have a permanent scar on the lower abdomen following abdominoplasty surgery.
 Although the scar improves with time, it will not completely fade.
 In some cases the scar may become thick or wide, but this cannot be predicted.
-Dr. Naidu will provide you with a set of silicone strips to use following surgery to assist in scar reduction.
+Dr. Naidu will provide you with a silicone scar cream to use following surgery to assist in scar reduction.

 Necrosis, or the death of skin and fat, may occur in smokers, following an infection, or with the use of steroids.
 This complication, although extremely rare, may require additional surgery.

 Most patients report only mild discomfort following surgery, and report the sensation of having performed many sit-ups.
 Pain will typically diminish after the initial 48 hours.
 A very small number of patients may have permanent pain.

 Most patients will note some numbness over the abdominal wall for several months after surgery.
 A small number of patients may note persistent changes in sensation.